 Even though I am not Lutheran, I have always enjoyed attending the Swedish mass or Julotta service on Christmas day.
 I found it was a great way to start Christmas day.

-Bells Ring Out In Norway
+Bells Ring Out In Norway On Christmas Eve

 In Norway, Christmas Eve celebrations start at 5 pm; the Christmas bells will ring out to signify the start of Christmas Eve.
 Most people will have dinner and Christmas celebrations with family or friends.

-Dancing On Christmas Eve
+Dancing On Christmas Eve For a Scandinavian Christmas

-The celebrations would start as we turn on the Christmas music and dance around the Christmas tree.
-Yes, it is common for families and friends to hold hands and dance traditional dances as you sing along with the Christmas songs.
+The celebrations would start as we turn on the Christmas music and dance around the tree.
+Yes, it is common for families and friends to hold hands and dance traditional dances as you sing along with Christmas songs.

-Father Christmas Visits The Family
+Father Christmas Visits The Family On Christmas Eve

 As they finish up the dancing, they will hear a loud knock on the door.
 Father Christmas has brought presents for the children.
 He will distribute them to the children on Christmas Eve.